The One Hour Swim, 2014

 AIDS Service Center NYC (ASCNYC) helps HIV-positive New Yorkers, and those at risk, get a second chance to reclaim their lives.
 They offer a diverse range of individualized, professional services in a nurturing environment, including access to healthcare, social services, peer education, and safe-practice counseling.
 ASCNYC programs promote positive change, self-respect, personal responsibility, and connection to community.

 Immigration Equality is the first and only organization in the United States working to achieve full equality for LGBT and HIV-positive immigrants.
-Founded in 1994, it pioneered the field of LGBT/HIV immigration law and helped win major policy victories including ending the ban on immigration and travel for people with HIV.
+Funds raised will go to support their Russian Emergency Fund.
+Founded in 1994, Immigration Equality pioneered the field of LGBT/HIV immigration law and helped win major policy victories including ending the ban on immigration and travel for people with HIV.
 Immigration Equality’s two complementary roles — as lawyers providing free legal counsel to thousands of LGBT/HIV-positive immigrants each year, and as advocates pressing for policy changes to end the discrimination their clients face — make it a uniquely qualified and effective champion for LGBT/HIV-positive immigrants.